tsb0601/EMP-SSL/README.md

 ## Introduction
 This repository contains the implementation for the paper "EMP-SSL: Towards Self-Supervised Learning in One Training Epoch."
 The paper introduces a simplistic but efficient self-supervised learning method called Extreme-Multi-Patch Self-Supervised-Learning (EMP-SSL).
 EMP-SSL significantly reduces the training epochs required for convergence by increasing the number of fix size image patches from each image instance.

+## Preparing Training Data
+Cifar10 and Cifar100 can be downloaded automatically in the script.
+ImageNet100 is a special subset of ImageNet.
+Details can be found in this [link](https://github.com/HobbitLong/CMC/issues/21).

 ## Getting Started
-Current code implementation supports cifar10, cifar100 and imagenet100.
-We will update more datasets in the future~
+Current code implementation supports Cifar10, Cifar100 and ImageNet100.

 To get started with the EMP-SSL implementation, follow these instructions: